Aliyybags/Starting-Data-Science/README.md

 # Starting-Data-Science
-This is just a test file
+This is a repository for my journey in Data Science with Coursera